ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

   top and bottom halves can never wrap at different positions

 The original progress timing was calibrated from five read-only passes over a real 396-file batch.
+Tag reads and automatic embedding can still take several seconds on much smaller albums, so every interactive audit now starts an indeterminate file-enumeration progress bar immediately and converts it to the determinate audit bar as soon as the file total is known.
+Rendering is delegated to
-Median runtime was `0.5601054` seconds (`707.0098` files per second).
-The deliberately early display threshold is now **600 files**, so the bar appears before the measured one-second point instead of waiting until 708 files.
-This timing decision lives in `audit_music_batch.py`.
-Rendering is delegated to `claire_progressbar.py`, whose bar cycles through a bright HSV rainbow by default; Python callers can pass `rainbow=False` to use ordinary `tqdm` coloring.
+`claire_progressbar.py`, whose bar cycles through a bright HSV rainbow by default; Python callers can pass `rainbow=False` to use ordinary `tqdm` coloring.
 To remain portable when the script and library are copied together,